peterhendrick/steggin/README.md

 An attacker could replace the steggin.sh file, and the SHASUM file to match their malicious steggin.sh file.

-For this, I've included a signature file, and I've signed it with my gpg address.
+For this, I've included a signature file, and I've signed it with my gpg private key.

 You'll need to import my public GPG key.
 Type the command: